 1995 – 2002

 In 1995, the era of the Finder icon began – a symbol that appears after the system is loaded.
 It accompanies the first application that opens on the PC.
 The emblem is friendly because it consists of two smiling faces drawn in a common rectangle.
-One of them represents the user (he is positioned in profile and turned to the left), and the second – is the computer monitor or laptop (located directly).
-They are separated by a figured black line.
+One represents the user (positioned in profile and turned to the left), and the second represents the computer monitor or laptop (located directly).
+A figured black line separates them.
 At the bottom, the word “Mac” is written in large letters, as the brand underwent a rebranding, and the name was shortened.

 2002 – 2014